nitinder-mohan/CCNApplicationCheckpointTool-CCNAC/README.md.txt

   ./configure
   make
-  make check [Important if you want to compile test files as well]
+  make check [Important if you want to compile test files as well] [This automatically installs CCNAC along with DMTCP]

 3. make install

 4. Open new window and start dmtcp coordinator dmtcp_coordinator

-	Press h for help and all commands
+	[Ensure that coordinator registers itself of CCNx as new face for routing will be added] [Press h for help and all commands]

-5. On previous window, run a simple counting program
+5. On previous window, run a simple program (pre-developed. keeps counting until explicitely killed)

 	dmtcp_checkpoint test/dmtcp1